telendt/getdata_peer_assessment/README.md

 Usage
 -----

-Assuming GNU make is installed:
+If you have GNU Make installed just run:

     make